jhannah/sandbox/aws_glue/README.md

     S3 --> A
 ```

-Using Terraform to configure all AWS resources, let's upload a CSV to S3 and use AWS Glue to treat
+Using Terraform to configure all AWS resources, let's upload CSVs to S3 and use AWS Glue to treat
-that CSV as a database ("AWS Glue Tables" created via an "AWS Glue Crawler").
+those CSVs as a database. ("AWS Glue Tables" created via an "AWS Glue Crawler," queried with SQL
+via "Amazon Athena".)

 ## Local (macOS) installation, run
 ```